hackforla/not-today/lit-review/readme.md

-# This folder is for literature related to the project.
+# This folder is for academic literature related to the project.

 ## Index/Descriptions - Chronic Suicidal Ideation